LibraAkaja/LibraAkaja/README.md

 - 👋 Hi, I’m @LibraAkaja, 20, a Computer Engineering student at Thapathali Campus, Kathmandu, Nepal
 - 👀 I’m interested in Web Development and Web Analytics
-- 🌱 I’m currently learning React and exploring Linux system
+- 🌱 I’m currently into Full-stack development and Cybersecurity.
 - 💞️ I’m looking to collaborate on some projects to enhance my skills and add up to my experience
 - 📫 How to reach me:<br>
   &emsp;&nbsp;&nbsp;✉️ Email: [adhikaribiraj908@gmail.com](mailto:adhikaribiraj908@gmail.com)<br>